meks77/agile-board/documentation/architecture_decision_records/003_Build_Tool_Java.md

 * configuration is more compact
 * the build ist faster than with maven
 * integration in IntelliJ is better
-* works better with multimodle projects
+* works better with multi-module projects
-* also works with more quarkus modules in a multi module project
+* also works with more quarkus modules in a multi-module project

 ### Possible Drawbacks

-Currently I don't know about possible drawback
+Currently, I don't know about possible drawback